LGP Approved Contractor

 Contact the contractor directly.
 If the issue cannot be resolved, contact your Business Manager.

 Yes, some LGP contracts have purchasing thresholds.
-If a contract has a purchasing threshold this will be advised in VendorPanel under LGP Lists Contract Details.
+If a contract has a purchasing threshold this information can be found on the LGP Website at the top of the relevant LGP Contract page, and on VendorPanel under the Local Government Procurement Lists Contact Details.

 We created this repository of standard templates, clear guidelines, interesting articles and a range of other useful documents to make your life easier through the procurement processes.